ionic-team/ionic-docs/src/pages/enterprise/media-capture.md

 *__description__*: This plugin provides access to the device's audio, image, and video capture capabilities.

-Requires Cordova plugin: `cordova-plugin-media-capture`.
-For more info, please see the [Media Capture plugin docs](https://github.com/apache/cordova-plugin-media-capture).

 *__usage__*:
  ```typescript
 import { MediaCapture, MediaFile, CaptureError, CaptureImageOptions } from '@ionic-enterprise/media-capture/ngx';